akrzemi1/__sandbox__/string_view_ctor.md

 more complicated reasoning

 analogu to `delete` : you do not use vocabulary types out of the box. you prepare your own types.

+`find_first_of`

+we do not argue that protecting against nullptr is bad in general.
+We argue about putting it into string_view.